SirawichHim/HIM-WORLD/README.md

 # HELLO EVERYONE
-- Sirawich Rattanasopha that my name or u can call me "HIM"
+- Sirawich Rattanasopha that's my name or u can call me "HIM"
 - i'm Data analyst
 - This is where I save my mini-projects when I have free time.
 - Actaully, i'm currently interested in